 - Basically, connect to the game with a different internet connection (3G/4G/LTE/WiFi)

 A quick look at the January release notes states they patched a bunch of bugs, improved performance, patched the servers and fixed the downloading content bug.
-Supercell claims this got fixed a while ago, but it’s happening more and more in 2018.
+Supercell claims this got fixed a while ago, but it’s happening again in April.
 If your game is still opening twice and saying “downloading content” drop us a comment below.
 We’ve reached out to Supercell and will report back when we know more.

 Archers and Wizards Missing from Towers or Camps